andrew1440/contact-List2/README.md

 Andrew Odongo

 # Description
-This project enables clients to store and retrieve their credentials upon log-in and create new credentialsand even generate random passwords for different accounts.
+This project enables clients to store and retrieve their credentials upon log-in and create new credentialsand even delete credential's for different accounts.

 # Features
 Create account for new user